 As of the report date, HVS began its operations in New Orleans.
-HVS is required to produce \$2.2 million in payroll for the 12-month period ending June 30, 2017.
-The company generated over \$1.1 million in payroll during this period, missing the performance requirement.
-The next obligation includes \$3.6 million in payroll for the 12-month period ending June 30, 2018.
+HVS is required to produce \$3.6 million in payroll for the 12-month period ending June 30, 2018.
+The company generated \$1.2 million in payroll during this period, missing the performance requirement.
+The next obligation includes \$5.5 million in payroll for the 12-month period ending June 30, 2019.

-As of the report date, HVS was meeting about 50 percent of the payroll obligation specified in the CEA.
-LED requested the company reimburse the State (in accordance with CEA clawback provisions) due to the company's underperformance.
+As of the report date, HVS was meeting about 33 percent of the payroll obligation specified in the CEA.
+During the reporting period, the State received a partial payment for the clawback resulting from the company's underperformance in Project Year 2017.
+LED will request the company reimburse the State (in accordance with CEA clawback provisions) due to the company's underperformance in 2018 and the remainder of the 2017 clawback.

+IBM

-IBM Application development and innovation center Project announced in 2015 Ouachita Parish
+Application development and innovation center Project announced in 2015 Ouachita Parish